 The use, possession, or distribution of illegal drugs is strictly prohibited at Miles Community College.
-The possession, sale, manufacture or distribution of any controlled substance is illegal in Montana with the exception of the Montana-issued medical marijuana card.
-Miles Community College prohibits the use of marijuana on campus regardless of the presence of a state-issued medical marijuana card.
+As of January 1, 2021, adults 21 and over may possess and use up to one ounce of marijuana with no criminal penalties.
+Adults may cultivate up to two mature marijuana plants an two seedlings for private use in a private residence, subject to certain restrictions.
+Miles Community College prohibits the use of marijuana on campus and campus hosted events and activities.
 Violators of illegal drug use, possession, or distribution will be turned over to the Miles City Police Department and are subject to Miles Community College's disciplinary actions.

-https://content.milescc.edu/DownloadFiles/WebCatalogs/Web CatalogCurrent.pdf
+The current information is in the catalog at https://content.milescc.edu/DownloadFiles/WebCatalogs/Web CatalogCurrent.pdf